 The Labrador Duck was last seen on the East Coast of Canada and the United States in the late 1800s.
-The Passenger Pigeon, once abundant in North America, has been extinct since the early 1900s (See our feature by Jon McCracken for more on that).
+The Passenger Pigeon, once abundant in North America, has been extinct since the early 1900s.
 The Woodland Caribou, once ranging across Canada, is currently listed on Canada’s Species At Risk Act as endangered, largely due to human development that has pushed their range further and further north.
 A number of species that once lived on Canadian soil are now either extinct or threatened with extinction.

 The history of humans hunting wild predators, as well as human engagement in acts that facilitate habitat loss for mammals, birds, fish, and amphibians – like deforestation or urban development – have eliminated many species altogether or have led to the extirpation of certain species.
 Extirpation is the local extinction of a species, when a species can be deemed extinct in a certain geographical region, but is not extinct globally.
 In these cases, when extirpated animals still exist somewhere, they have sometimes been successfully bred in captivity and reintroduced into their past breeding grounds, winter locations, or habitats, with the aim of re-establishing them.
 While there are several examples of the successful reintroduction of a species, probably none have had the same international attention as the reintroduction of the wolf to Yellowstone National Park in the northwestern US.